mvysny/lazyvirt/README.md

 At the moment this can not be disabled - I'm working on making this controllable via a keyboard.

-At the moment you need to edit LazyVirt sources to configure this: edit `ballooning.rb`: the configuration starts at line 49.
+At the moment you need to edit virtui sources to configure this: edit `ballooning.rb`: the configuration starts at line 49.

 # Developing